Azzybana/candle/README.md

 cargo run --example quantized --release
 ```

-In order to use **CUDA** add `--features cuda` to the example command line.
-If
-you have cuDNN installed, use `--features cudnn` for even more speedups.

 There are also some wasm examples for whisper and
 [llama2.c](https://github.com/karpathy/llama2.c).
 You can either build them with
 `trunk` or try them online: